The Lloyd's market

 How the Lloyd's market works:

-A managing agent is a company set up to manage one or more syndicates, on behalf of the members who provide the capital.
-The managing agent employs the underwriting staff and handles the day-to-day running of a syndicate’s infrastructure and operations.
+A managing agent is a company set up to manage one or more syndicates on behalf of the members.
+Managing agents have responsibility for employing underwriters, overseeing their underwriting and managing the infrastructure and day-to-day operations.